omnibond/idm-scripting/README.md

 **Honeyd/**
 - Enables Identity device integration with Honeyd to detect devices with bots or worms and can be used with the DHCP scripts to remove a device from the network at the next DHCP lease renewal.

+**Grouper/**
+- Enables Identity integration with Grouper provisioning organizations and organizational units to folders and groups along with memberships.